 You’ll be prompted to either select an existing report, or create a new one by clicking the + Add to new Dashboard button.

-On your new Dashboard, you’ll see options to give your dashboard a name, categorize it, and toggle the visibility in your workspace.
-Click save and you’re done!
+When you create your new dashboard, you’ll see options to give your dashboard a name, categorize it, and toggle the visibility in your workspace.
+Click the Save button and you’re done!

 Once you have several reports in a dashboard, you can drag the report cards to rearrange them to your liking.